 6. In medium microwave safe bowl, melt chocolate in tmicrowave 2-4 minutes at 30 SECOND intervals until chocolate is melted (or melt in top of double boiler or pan over saucepan of simmering water).

 7. Remove coconut logs from freezer.

 1. Place one coconut almond log on fork.
 Use spoon to scoop a bit of chocolate over almond.
 This helps almond stick to coconut log during dipping.
 Lower fork into chocolate and spoon chocolate over candy to coat.
 Lift fork and gently shake to release some of the chocolate.
 Scrape bottom of fork along the side of bowl and place on lined baking sheet.
 You might need a toothpick to help get the candy off the fork.
 Repeat until all candy is coated in chocolate.
 If chocolate gets thick, return to microwave or heat for a tiny bit more.

 Let dipped candy harden for 45 minutes.
 Store in airtight container at room temperature.

-2. Using Two Fork method (or a special dipping tool-I find this handy), dunk coconut logs in chocolate, bring up and tap on lip of bowl to remove excess chocolate.
+2. Using Two Fork method (or a special dipping tool - I find this tool handy for lots of other dipping, including truffles), dunk coconut logs in chocolate, bring up and tap on lip of bowl to remove excess chocolate.
 Place on parchment lined baking sheet and repeat.